paquiteau/pynufft/README.md

 " ...... and Python toolboxes begin to emerge [cite PyNUFFT].
 Our experience using them however led to unstable results due to significant numerical errors."

-Again, their statement is baseless.
-The tutorial has asked users to be familiar with the basic DFT.

-If they want double-precision, they should use NUDFT and NUDFT_cupy.
-I have kindly asked them to clarify their source of "significantly numerical errors".
+If they want double-precision, they should use pynufft.NUDFT and pynufft.NUDFT_cupy.

 ### On the RRSG challenge of reproducible research in ISMRM 2019